Board of Directors

 Avery W. CatlinDirector

 Avery W. Catlin previously served as Senior Vice President, Chief Financial Officer, and Secretary of Celldex Therapeutics, Inc., a public biopharmaceutical company.
 Prior to joining Celldex Therapeutics, Inc. in January 2000, he served as Vice President, Operations and Finance, and Chief Financial Officer of Endogen, Inc., a public life science research products company, from 1996 to 1999.
 From 1992 to 1996, he held various financial positions at Repligen Corporation, a public biopharmaceutical company, serving the last two years as Chief Financial Officer.
 Earlier in his career, he held the position of Chief Financial Officer at MediSense, Inc., a Massachusetts-based medical device company.
 Mr. Catlin currently serves on the Board of Directors of Provention Bio.
-Mr. Catlin received his B.A. degree from the University of Virginia and M.B.A. from Babson College and is a Certified Public Accountant.
+Mr. Catlin received his B.A. degree from the University of Virginia and M.B.A. from Babson College.
+He is a Certified Public Accountant.